 - Avoid the outdoors between dusk and dawn.
 This is when sand flies are most active.

 - Use a bed net tucked into your mattress.
-Sand flies are much smaller than mosquitos.
+Sand flies are much smaller than mosquitos, so you need a tightly woven net.
 Spray the net with insecticide containing pyrethroid if possible.

 Buy bed nets, insecticides, and repellents before traveling to high-risk areas.